casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 In a public network, `allow_auction_bid` is set to *true*, which allows bidding for new entries and validator nodes.

 ## Step 4.
 Configuring the Administrator Accounts
 An administrator is mandatory for a private network since it manages all the other [validator](/glossary/V/#validator) accounts.
 There should be at least one admin account configured within a network to operate it as a `private network`.
 You can create new admins and [rotate validator](#step-7-rotating-validator-accounts) set in a single update.
-The operator needs to make sure `global_state.toml` file contains new admins first, and the validator set after that if an admin is also a validator.
+The operator needs to make sure the `global_state.toml` file contains new admins first, and the validator set after that if an admin is also a validator.
 Also, only the admin accounts can hold and distribute the token balances.

 **Configuring admin accounts**